Skip to content

 Common questions

-Can occupational therapy diagnose ADHD or sensory processing disorder?
+Can an occupational therapist diagnose ADHD or sensory processing difficulties?

 Keep exploring